 Katherine Baicker, Ph.D., Dean, University of Chicago Harris School of Public Policy

 The Hon.
-Lisa Madigan, Attorney General, State of Illinois
+Lisa Madigan, former Attorney General, State of Illinois

 “Rebecca astutely explores a critical question: If we believe in justice for every American, will we work to elect women to public offices across the country, including the presidency?
 We must!”

 The Hon.
-Toni Preckwinkle, President, Board of Commissioners, Cook County, which includes Chicago
+Toni Preckwinkle, President, Board of Commissioners, Cook County, Illinois

 The Hon.
 Kim Foxx, State’s Attorney, Cook County, Illinois

 “Far too few women, especially women of color, have the opportunity to become political leaders.
-Let’s #VoteHerIn, as Sive’s inspirational guide so powerfully argues.”
+Let’s #VoteHerIn, as Rebecca’s inspirational guide so powerfully argues.”

 Jessica Springer and Chandler O’Leary, authors, Dead Feminists: Historic Heroines in Living Color